nedalWahhoud/StoreControl/README.md

 - 📇 Management of customer data and addresses to make product delivery more efficient
 - 🛠️ Fixing bugs and improving overall stability
 - 🚀 Further optimizations and new features based on real-world use in the store
+# 🗄️ Database
+The program uses a database to store all product information and inventory data.
+The database is named storecontrol and is included in the repository.
+I've already added some test data to the database so you can try out the program right away.
+You can modify or delete this data at any time to manage your own products.
 # 👨‍👦 Background
 This program was developed for my father's store to make his daily work easier.
 It was tailored to his needs – especially management and automatic alerts when the minimum stock level is undershot.